ragesoss/WikipediaTwitterbot/README.md

 ## Code of Conduct

-Everyone interacting in the WikipediaTwitterbot project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/wikipedia_twitterbot/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the WikipediaTwitterbot project’s codebase and issue trackeris expected to follow the [code of conduct](https://github.com/ragesoss/WikipediaTwitterbot/blob/master/CODE_OF_CONDUCT.md).